sat-engineer/sovereign-merchant/product-and-tech-spec.md

    * React SPA (Vite) with minimal design → 3 setup steps + status dashboard.
    * Talks to `/api` endpoints from the backend.

+### 4.3 Accounting Provider Abstraction

+* Introduce an `AccountingProvider` interface (`reconcileDeposit`, `reconcileInvoicePayment`, `health`, etc.) so BTCPay events flow through a single contract regardless of downstream accounting platform.
+* `QuickBooksOnlineProvider` is the only shipped implementation in v1.
+It re-creates the BTCQBO behavior in pure Node/TypeScript using Intuit’s REST APIs and refreshed OAuth tokens.
+* Future providers (`XeroProvider`, `OdooProvider`) can plug in by implementing the same interface and sharing the reconciliation job pipeline.
+* Worker passes normalized payment payloads (amounts, currency, invoice metadata) into the provider and receives structured success/error responses for logging and retries.

 ---

 ## 5. Repository Structure